Saturday, August 25, 2012

 PARIS

-We thank you Yves and Carol immensely for the use of your apartment in the Marais.
-Having such a home-base really made it possible for us to see as much as we did in our dozen days in Paris.
+Yves and Carole, we thank you immensely for the use of your apartment in the Marais.
+Having such a home base really made it possible for us to see as much as we did in our dozen days in Paris.
 Exploring the city from a home there is much more rewarding than from a room in a hotel.

 The fun began after a late afternoon flight to Paris from Cardiff.
-Trains from Charles de Gaulle Airport to the Gare du Nord, then No. 4 Métro to Réamur Sébastopol station would have been like a walk in the park had we not broken the first rule of traveling: PACK LIGHT!
-We ignored this rule, knowing that most our traveling would be by car and most accommodations long term.
-And after all, with part of a winter ahead of us we would need some cold weather things too.
-Bad decision.
+Trains from Charles de Gaulle Airport to the Gare du Nord, then No. 4 Métro to Réamur Sébastopol station would have been like a walk in the park had we not broken the first rule of travelling: PACK LIGHT!
+We ignored this rule, knowing that most of our travelling would be by car and most accommodations long term.
+And after all, with part of a winter ahead of us, we would need some cold weather things too.
+In retrospect, this was a bad decision.

-When at wits end, one hails a cab.
+When one is at wit's end, he or she hails a cab.
 Naturally, the driver missed a few turns and the fare doubled.
 Oh well, suck it up.

 Once settled in we got instant relief with a nice bottle of vin rouge, graciously left for us by our hosts.
 We celebrated our first night in Paris with a late dinner with Queen Latifa at Le 404.
 She was a few tables away and great fans though we are, she failed to recognize us in the dark restaurant.

 But this time is different.
-We just want to meander around, to go where our feet take us, searching out places that we missed in earlier visits; to jump on the metro or bus from point A to point B if we have to, then walk and explore again until we are so tired that we return home to ingest it all and to rejuvenate for the next day’s outing.
+We just want to meander around, go where our feet take us, search out places that we missed in earlier visits, jump on the metro or bus from point A to point B if we have to, and then walk some more and explore again until we are so tired that we return home to ingest it all and to rejuvenate for the next day’s outing.

-You are not from here, you don't know your way around enough, you don't even look like a local, so just just use the best maps, guidebooks and brochures.
+A word of advice: You are not from here, you don't know your way around enough, you don't even look like a local, so just use the best maps, guidebooks and brochures.
 You will look more lost and stupid if you don't than if you do.
 And most importantly, stop for wine, beer, water, coffee and lunches.
 That's what the Parisians do; except, of course, they are never seen with maps, guidebooks and brochures.

 Regarding all that hard copy you are consulting along the way (naturally, you are packing "the best of"), well think again.
 We have decided that the best guidebook for Paris, or any other destination for that matter, has probably not been written.

-The perfect guidebook should tell you which side of the track to stand on in the metro so you don’t find yourselves speeding off in the wrong direction.
+The perfect guidebook should tell you which side of the track to stand on in the metro so you don’t find yourself speeding off in the wrong direction.

-For example, you want to go to L’Arc de Triomphe and not Gare de Lyon
+For example, do you want to go to L’Arc de Triomphe and not Gare de Lyon

 Okay, so the tourist has to have some common sense.
 And after all, how much minutiae can any guidebook contain?